Homie

 Research & Discovery

-Through comprehensive research with 12 homeowners and 26 industry professionals across the UK housing sector, we uncovered a fundamental barrier: home sustainability issues remain hidden until they become crises.
+Through comprehensive research with 12 homeowners and 26 industry professionals across the UK housing sector, we mapped the ecosystem of people, motivations, and tensions shaping how sustainability actually plays out at home.

 Primary Research Findings